 West Tisbury is the most agricultural feeling of the six towns on the Island, with working farms surrounded by stone walls, a big farmer’s market, the Ag Fair; and a town center that consists of a library, a gas station, a sandwich shop, and a general store.
-(Okay, and an art gallery.)
-Though the saltwater is never far away, and there are plenty of houses to rent with water views, it doesn’t feel particularly like an ocean town; the beaches, both public and private, are either off behind the Tisbury Great Pond or down some woody path.
-The beaches are there, though, along with miles of great walking and biking trails some sit-down restaurants that many consider to be the best eats on the Island.
+Though it may not feel like it, the saltwater is never far away, along with miles of walking and biking trails.

 "Finally there’s Great Rock Bight, with its humble and touching monument to Rebecca, Woman of Africa.
 It’s just good to be reminded that, even in the wilds of the Island, people lived whole long lives here before us."Dan Waters

 "Cedar Tree Neck is my go-to walk.
 The dogs love the hike and getting out to the beach to cool off before heading home."Kara Shemeth Dekkers